 Tribunal orders CNR to reinstate three female employees who declined transfers because they had young children

 The Canadian Human Rights Tribunal issued three companion decisions last week in which they ordered the Canadian National Railway to reinstate three female employees who had been terminated when they declined temporary transfers from Jasper, Alberta to Vancouver, BC because they had young children.

 The Tribunal found that the employees had been discriminated against on the basis of "family status".

 CNR was also required to pay damages for lost earnings, pain and suffering and wilful and reckless conduct.

 Discrimination based on "family status" where Canada Border Services refused to modify schedule for mother of two

 In a decision issued last month - Johnstone v.
 Canada Border Services, 2010 CHRT 20 - the Canadian Human Rights Tribunal ("CHRT") found discrimination based on "family status" where Canada Border Services refused to modify the work schedule for an employee who was the mother of two young children but who wanted to still have full-time hours.

 The decision re-affirms that the scope of "family status" in human rights legislation can encompass childcare responsibilities.

-Law firm Oglivy Renault has written a good a summary of the decision ("Canadian Human Rights Tribunal Weighs In on Accommodating Employee Childcare Obligations") which can be found here.
+Law firm Oglivy Renault has written a good summary of the decision ("Canadian Human Rights Tribunal Weighs In on Accommodating Employee Childcare Obligations") which can be found here.